-Finally, a third set of simulations use a prescribed CRE (Table 2) to investigate the relative 183 importance of f{dp} and the CRE to characteristics of the ITCZ.
-The four simulations have a pre-184 scribed, diurnally varying CRE vertical profile computed from a single-year simulation with f{dp} 185 equal to 0.57 or 1.13 (PC0.57 and PC1.13, respectively).
-The CRE is prescribed using cloudy-sky 186 upward and downward fluxes at each model level at every model timestep.
-The diurnally varying 187 CRE profile is computed as a hemispherically symmetric and zonally uniform composite of the climatological diurnal cycle at each grid point, referenced to local solar time.
-Two of the four 189 simulations prescribe a CRE at a different f{dp} constant from that in the simulation (F1.13PC0.57, 190 F0.57PC1.13), whilst the other two simulations use a CRE from the same f{dp} value to assess the sensitivity to prescribing cloud-radiation interactions (F1.13PC1.13, F0.57PC0.57).
-192 a.
-Sensitivity of the ITCZ to the convective mixing.
+$f{\rm dp}$ and the CRE to characteristics of the ITCZ.
+The four simulations have a prescribed, diurnally varying CRE vertical profile computed from a single-year simulation with f{dp} equal to 0.57 or 1.13 (PC0.57 and PC1.13, respectively).
+The CRE is prescribed using cloudy-sky upward and downward fluxes at each model level at every model time step.
+The diurnally varying CRE profile is computed as a hemispherically symmetric and zonally uniform composite of the climatological diurnal cycle at each grid point, referenced to local solar time.
+Two of the four simulations prescribe a CRE at a different f{dp} constant from that in the simulation (F1.13PC0.57, F0.57PC1.13), while the other two simulations use a CRE from the same f{dp} value to assess the sensitivity to prescribed cloud-radiation interactions (F1.13PC1.13, F0.57PC0.57).

-193 3.
-Results
+3. Results